Culhane/vakzz.github.io/_posts/2019-06-25-secure-boot-google-ctf-2019-quals.markdown

 After looking at **run.py** and a bit of googling, I came across [tianocore](https://github.com/tianocore/tianocore.github.io/wiki/OVMF) which states *OVMF is an EDK II based project to enable UEFI support for Virtual Machines.
 OVMF contains sample UEFI firmware for QEMU and KVM.* which seem to be what we were looking at.

-Running **run.py** launche qemu and starts to load a *UEFI Interactive Shell* but fails and exits straight away, just like the challenge discription suggests.
+Running **run.py** launches qemu and starts to load a *UEFI Interactive Shell* but fails and exits straight away, just like the challenge description suggests.

 ```
 UEFI Interactive Shell v2.2